Bailiff: Australia

 The bailiff operates within a defined geographical area (or areas), generally those of the jurisdiction of the court, and accordingly known as their bailiwick.

 Traditionally bailiffs were required to serve, or attempt to serve, the other legal processes issued by their court however this is generally not an exclusive obligation on the bailiff and the serving of other court processes may be carried out by the litigants, their legal representatives or by persons carrying on business as process servers.

 Bailiffs are not debt collectors though some may hold debt collecting licences and in a number of jurisdictions government has contracted as bailiffs, persons or corporations who previously or concurrently conduct business as debt collectors and or process servers.

 Bailiffs were generally required to attend upon the sitting of their court to act as court orderlies, or ushers.
 The current trend favours use of specialist security businesses providing all aspects of security in courts.
-None the less the court orderlies (or ushers) so engaged may still occasionally be referred to as bailiffs.
+Nonetheless, the court orderlies (or ushers) so engaged may still occasionally be referred to as bailiffs.

 There are legislated constraints upon persons or corporations calling themselves bailiffs, sheriffs or police and upon using those terms in business or corporation names.

 The laws and practices pertaining to bailiffs and sheriffs are directly inherited from and modelled upon British law and legal precedents but subsequently modified by legislation enacted and precedents formed in each state or territorial jurisdiction.